Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 controller implemented using POX.
 You may be able to use it as a starting point for your own custom multipath routing.

-Exercise for the reader: Implement a custom `Controller()` subclass to invoke RipLPOX.
+You may also wish to implement a custom `Controller()` subclass to invoke RipLPOX.

 <a id=updating></a>